sam5235/AfroChat_mini_app/README.md

-# react-mini-app
+# AfroChat mini App

-react-mini-app is a simple Telegram Mini App built with ReactJS + TypeScript + Vite and uses the RippleUI library + TailwindCSS for UI components.
+This is a Telegram Mini App built with ReactJS + TypeScript + Vite + redux toolkit and uses the RippleUI library + TailwindCSS for UI components.
-It's intended to be used as a template for creating new Telegram Mini Apps using ReactJS and TailwindCSS.

 ## Setup